zybermonk/Neuromancer24/README.md

 <!---[![Website](https://img.shields.io/website?label=codeSTACKr.com&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://codestackr.com)-->
 <!---[![Twitter Follow](https://img.shields.io/twitter/follow/codeSTACKr?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=codeSTACKr)-->

-I build and work with AI models for businesses and like to conduct comprehensive research on AI, neuroscience, and economics.
+I live in Europe, originally from India.
+Currently, I am in the pursuit of my Ph.D in Deep Learning.
+I will be working on visual perception, simulation, prediction and planning for autnomous machines.

 My goal is to find satisfying solutions to life's metaphysical concerns, but I recognize that this is a difficult endeavor.
-Meanwhile, I strive to contribute to humanity's comprehension of human-computer interaction, to observe the boundary conditions of the human experience, and to live life to the maximum entropy.
+Meanwhile, my goal is to contribute to humanity's comprehension of the aforementioned questions, to observe the boundary conditions of the human experience, and to live a life to the maximum entropy.

-- I studied engineering at [PES University](https://pes.edu/) and business at the [University of Limerick](https://www.ul.ie/).
+- I studied Engineering at [PES University](https://pes.edu/) and Business at the University of Limerick's, [Kemmy Business School](https://www.ul.ie/business).
-- Previously, I have worked as a gym instructor and I have held artificial intelligence and data-related roles at [Altada](https://www.altada.com/) and [StatsPerform](https://www.statsperform.com/)
+- Previously, I have worked as a gym instructor and  I have held artificial intelligence and data related roles at [Altada](https://www.altada.com/) and [StatsPerform](https://www.statsperform.com/)
 ### Connect with me:

 [<img align="left" alt="codeSTACKr.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]